 Environmental Career Chats are informal networking opportunities for U-M students to connect with environmental professionals about their career journeys.
 During these hour-long sessions, PitE alumni share about their experiences working in various environmental fields and answer questions submitted by students.

-Winter 2022 Schedule
+Winter 2023 Schedule

-Environmental Career Chat with Kate Vogel (Environmental Policy and Advocacy)
+Environmental Career Chat (Environmental Consulting)

 Monday, March 20, 4 - 5 pm